acham1/blog/about.md

 permalink: /about/
 ---

-Some topics are so interesting, but I have a hard time following through on learning.
-I hope this blog motivates me to be diligent, sharing some cool snippets along the way.
+Some topics are so interesting, but I struggle to follow through on learning.

+I hope this blog keeps me to diligent and honest, sharing some cool snippets along the way.